“Ma'am, I am not receiving the appropriate reply protocol from them.”

 We get into the traveler box that will take us to the docking bay.
 It’s a tedious 92-second journey, and I can tell Tartan is nervous.

-“Tartan, it’ll be okay.
+“Ensign, it’ll be okay.
 They haven’t been into the warped field.”
 I’m just casually throwing information out there, trying to be reassuring.
 I know that’s what she’s thinking.
 That’s what everyone is thinking.
 “They’ll be all good.”

-Her pose is very stiff, as it should be, given I’m the highest ranked officer on the ship, but I feel sorry for her.
+Her pose is very stiff, as it should be, given I’m the highest ranking officer on the ship, but I feel sorry for her.
 I’ve been an ensign before.
 I’ve been afraid.
 It’s just been a long time since I’ve felt like that.
 I can’t relate anymore.

-“Sir, permission to speak.”
+“Captain, permission to speak.”

 “They haven’t responded to our communication requests, and they haven’t sent the correct recognition protocols so far.
 Don’t you think this is something to worry about?”